Places to See Santa on LI During the Christmas Season

 Walt Whitman Mall — Huntington Station

 Visitors to Walt Whitman can make their appointment to see Santa online.
-Santa will be there most days from just after 10am to about 8pm from now until December 24.
+Santa is there most days from just after 10am to about 8pm from now until December 24.
 You can also reserve a Fastpass online allowing you to skip to the front of the line upon arrival.
 A Caring Santa is available to accommodate children with different abilities on December 2 and 9 from 9 to 11am.

 White Post Farms — Melville

-Children who visit here can meet Santa and the "Mensch on the Bench."
+Children visiting this fifth-generation family farm can meet Santa and the "Mensch on the Bench."
 There are also candy cane hunts and holiday train rides.
 The farm only accepts cash; there is an ATM on the premises.
 Every Saturday and Sunday beginning November 24, children and adults can pay a $15.95 admission fee that includes free Santa photos, animal farm entry, a singing chick show, and entrance to the monkey barn.